 From the presenter

-In the Planning Financially for Post-Secondary School workshop, you will learn how to:
+In the Raising Financially Fit Kids workshop, you will learn how to:

 This interactive and fun workshop is 90 minutes!
 We take a “grab and go” approach – grab an idea or two and go try it.
 All participants will walk away with ideas, resources and the full curriculum upon request.

 For more information, visit the Credit Counselling Society's website to view free webinars on various financial topics.

 Free, but seating is limited.
 Programs that have low enrollment may be cancelled.
 Please register by phone at: 604-522-3971, in-person, or online.